midnight-kitty/midnight-kitty.github.io/content/recipes/_index.md

 [Cinnamon Cake](./cinnamon_cake)

 > **Warm, Spiced, and Fluffy** – With a tender crumb, a rich swirl of cinnamon sugar, and just the right hint of vanilla, every bite is pure comfort.
-The secret?
-A perfectly balanced batter and a little extra love (and effort) in the layering.
-Follow these detailed steps, and you'll have a cake that’s as stunning as it is delicious—perfect with a cup of coffee or as an afternoon treat. 🍰✨
+It’s comforting and delicious, perfect with a cup of coffee or as a simple afternoon snack.
+One slice is never enough! 🍰✨

 ## Vegetarian